How This Simple Email Trick Has Helped Me Get Better At Saying No

 Advertisement

-I’ve written out some canned responses below that you can feel free to copy, paste, and customize depending on your situation.
+I’ve written out some canned responses below that you can feel free to copy, paste and customise depending on your situation.
 These responses have helped me respond graciously and honestly to most requests for my time.

 "Hi!
 Thanks so much for reaching out.
 Could I ask for more specifics on what you’re looking to learn?
 I’d love to come to our chat prepared with answers and also ensure that I can give the type of answers you’re looking for.
 I might know others in my network who might be better suited to help."